-Now that we know what Google Analytics 4 is and a few reasons for the change, let’s discuss the core features, differences, and benefits of the upgrade in more detail.
+Now that we know what Google Analytics 4 is and a few reasons for the change.
+Let’s discuss the upgrade's core features, differences, and benefits in more detail.

-Another major focus of the upgrade is a more customer-centric approach to tracking the customer journey, which is typically a fragmented experience involving multiple devices and platforms.
+Another primary focus of the upgrade is a more customer-centric approach to tracking the customer journey, typically a fragmented experience involving multiple devices and platforms.
 As Google describes:

-Again this comes down to knowing exactly where customers are coming from and what actions they’re taking throughout their lifecycle interacting with a business.
+Again this comes down to knowing exactly where customers are coming from and what actions they take throughout their lifecycle interacting with a business.

-In terms of reporting, Google’s goal was to simplify the process of tracking a customer throughout a marketing funnel.
-For example, below you can see they have a new section called “Life Cycle”, which includes reports for:
+Regarding reporting, Google’s goal was to simplify tracking a customer throughout a marketing funnel.
+For example, below, you can see they have a new section called “Life Cycle”, which includes reports for:

 Google Analytics previously only had the Acquisition report, so these new sections offer much more visibility into the later stages of the customer lifecycle.

 In addition to these reports, another new reporting capability is the “Analysis” section, which provides several templates to analyze conversion funnels, user journey, cohort analysis, and more:

 A new approach to data controls